Mixture-of-Top-k Attention: Efficient Attention via Scalable Fast Weights: Introduction

 \section{Introduction}

 Attention is the core operation of Transformers, which underpins today's success and wide application of deep learning.
 Intuitively, attention learns to store the context as key-value associations and retrieve this short-term memory via queries~\cite{Bietti:NIPS2023}.
 However, such an all-to-all lookup paradigm incurs quadratic computation and memory complexity in the sequence length, thereby hindering its scaling to long sequences.
-To this end, a plethora of efficient attention methods have been explored~\cite{zhang2025efficient}.
+To this end, a plethora of efficient attention methods have been explored, albeit still lacking a unifying principle~\cite{zhang2025efficient}.

-In recent years, several lines of work have converged on a unifying viewpoint: \emph{ the key-value pairs in full attention can be viewed as the fast weights of an MLP~\cite{Schlag:2021, Han:2025-ViTTT}; and the parameters of a two-layer MLP can be viewed as slow-weight key-value pairs~\cite{Geva:2021}. } Therefore, pursuing an efficient attention can be framed as a \emph{ fast-weight scaling} problem, and draw inspiration from slow-weight (i.e., parameter) scaling approaches, such as weight tying~\cite{Wu:2025}, model pruning~\cite{cheng2024survey}, and conditional computation~\cite{Riquelme:2021}.
+In recent years, several lines of work have converged on a promising viewpoint: the parameters of a two-layer MLP can be viewed as key-value pairs~\cite{Geva:2021}, and the key-value pairs in full attention can be viewed as the fast (i.e., input-dependent) weights of an MLP~\cite{Schlag:2021, Han:2025-ViTTT}.
+Therefore, pursuing an efficient attention can be framed as a \emph{fast-weight scaling} problem, and draw inspiration from slow-weight (i.e., parameter) scaling approaches, such as weight tying~\cite{Wu:2025}, model pruning~\cite{cheng2024survey}, and conditional computation~\cite{Riquelme:2021}.

 Recent work along this direction has demonstrated that sparse attention inspired by Mixture-of-Experts (MoE) can scale up the effective sequence length, deliver wall-clock speedups, and accommodate large-scale pretraining~\cite{Lu:2025-MoBA, Yuan:ACL25-NSA}.
-In contrast to traditional MoE, whose experts are structured, input-independent model parameters (i.e., slow weights), their experts are input-dependent fast weights~\cite{Schmidhuber:1992}, more precisely, subsets of key-value pairs.
-Routing each query to the fast-weight experts sparsely, MoE attention reduces the complexity from quadratic to linear in sequence length $N$.
+In contrast to traditional MoE, whose experts are static and structured model parameters (i.e., slow weights), their experts are input-dependent fast weights~\cite{Schmidhuber:1992}, more precisely, subsets of key-value pairs.
+Routing queries to the fast-weight experts sparsely, MoE attention reduces the complexity from quadratic to linear in sequence length $N$.